 What is baked oatmeal?

 Baked oatmeal is essentially porridge baked in the oven.
 Why bake it?
-Personally I love having baked oatmeal because it has a more chunky and chewy texture than stove cooked porridge.
+I love Baked oats has a more chunky and chewy texture than stove cooked porridge.
 I love the texture when oats are baked and love having it on a winter morning, it’s so nice and comforting.

-Sometimes it can be a little repetitive to have porridge the same way everyday, so baking it introduces a new way to enjoy your everyday porridge!
-I’m sure you will love baked oatmeal once you make it.
+Also sometimes it can be a little repetitive to have porridge the same way every day, so baking it introduces a new way to enjoy your everyday porridge!
+I’m sure you will love baked oats once you make it.

 Just like stove cooked porridge, you can add some fruit or nuts and top with maple syrup, nut butters, etc. to make it all original.